Syracuse Car Accident Lawyer

 Unlike some other states, New York uses what are known as “no-fault” auto insurance rules.
 Under this type of insurance system, the injured victim of a car accident must generally seek compensation from their own car insurance provider, regardless of who was responsible for the crash.

-Benefits of a Lawsuit Compared to an Insurance Claim for a New York City Car Accident
+Benefits of a Lawsuit Compared to an Insurance Claim for a Syracuse Car Accident

-A lawsuit, on the other hand, provides compensation for all of these categories, without being hamstrung by policy limits.
-If your serious condition warrants a serious amount of monetary recovery, you deserve to get it, especially when another driver was responsible.
+A lawsuit, on the other hand, provides compensation for all of these categories without being hamstrung by policy limits.
+If your serious condition warrants a serious amount of monetary recovery, you deserve to get it, especially if another driver is responsible.

 Insurance does not provide for these harms because they are not financial in nature, but that does not mean they are any less real to the victim.
 The best way to get an idea of how much more you stand to gain through a lawsuit as opposed to an insurance claim is to bring your case to the attention of one of our seasoned Syracuse car accident lawyers.